Schiff Says Donald Trump’s Conduct Is ‘Deeply Unethical’ But ‘May Not Be Criminal’

 “I think what we’re talking about here is the difference between conduct that rises to the level of criminality and conduct that is deeply unethical, unpatriotic and corrupt that may not be criminal.”

-Adam Schiff’s adamant insistence that Donald Trump colluded with Russia in 2016 has made him a target of both the president, and his Republican colleagues.
+Adam Schiff’s adamant insistence that Donald Trump colluded with Russia in 2016 has made him a target of both the president and his Republican colleagues.
 The Republicans have repeatedly called for Schiff’s resignation, and the president has opted for personal insults.

-As The Hill reported, Trump even coined a nickname for the top Democrat — “Little Pencil Neck” — and the president’s 2020 re-election campaign is selling T-shirt’s with the nickname written on it.
+As The Hill reported, Trump even coined a nickname for the top Democrat — “Little Pencil Neck” — and the president’s 2020 re-election campaign is selling T-shirts with the nickname written on it.